 (pause as Boobs waits…finally:)

-Boobs: And what is the name of the guy taking the garbage to the waste?
+Boobs: What is the name of the guy taking the garbage to the waste?

 Boobs: Yes, the name of the guy taking the garbage to the waste bins.